Spherical Tiling by 12 Congruent Pentagons: Introduction

 {\bf Problem.} Find spherical pentagons in Figure \ref{regularpentagon} satisfying $3\alpha=2\beta+\gamma=2\delta+\epsilon=\alpha+\gamma+\epsilon=2\pi$.
 Are there any examples besides the pentagon in the regular dodecahedron?

-To prove the main theorem, we first separate and classify different aspects of the tiling.
+To prove the main theorem, we first separate and classify different aspects of tilings.
 At the most crude level, we study tilings by combinatorially congruent tiles in Section \ref{combinatorial}, which means that all tiles have the same number of edges, and edge lengths and angles are ignored.
 Proposition \ref{tile_pattern} says that the dodecahedron is the unique spherical tiling by $12$ combinatorially congruent pentagons.
 Combinatorial tilings have been extensively studied.
 See \cite{s2} for a recent survey.
 Our study is actually a topological one, in the sense that the lines do not even need to be straight.
+See \cite{yan1} for our further work for the non-minimal case.

 In Sections \ref{edgetile1} and \ref{edgetile2}, we study tilings by edge congruent tiles, which means that all tiles have the same edge length combination and arrangement.
-Propositions \ref{edge_pattern2}, \ref{edge_pattern3}, \ref{edge_pattern4}, \ref{edge_pattern5} (plus the case all edges have the same length) completely classify spherical tilings by $12$ edge congruent pentagons.
+Propositions \ref{edge_pattern2}, \ref{edge_pattern3}, \ref{edge_pattern5}, \ref{edge_pattern4} (plus the case all edges have the same length) completely classify spherical tilings by $12$ edge congruent pentagons.
+Our further work in the non-minimal case can be found in \cite{ccy1}.

 In Sections \ref{angletile1} and \ref{angletile2}, we study tilings by angle congruent tiles, which means that all tiles have the same angle combination and arrangement.
 Proposition \ref{angle} classifies the numerics in spherical tilings by $12$ angle congruent pentagons.
 Propositions \ref{angle_pattern3}, \ref{angle_pattern4}, \ref{angle_pattern5} then further classify the locations of the angles in three major cases.
 The complete classification would involve another major but rather complicated case.
 Since this case will not be needed in the proof of the main classification theorem, we only present some examples instead of the whole proof.